-One thing that I have learned in all that time is that the top anglers and guides think differently and do things other anglers don’t do.
-Those things are the reasons they catch 10 times more fish than the average guy.
+One thing that I have learned in all that time is that the top anglers and guides think differently, and they do things that other anglers don’t do.
+Those things are the reasons they catch ten times more fish than the average guy.

 I’m about to reveal their secret!!

 I’m also going to tell you now that ANYONE can do it!

 I’ve got hundreds of pages with tons of advice and tips from myself and other guides, but this is likely the most important page you will find if you really want to learn the secret to catching more trout, steelhead, or salmon.

 After guiding thousands of anglers, I’ve realized that 90% are missing out on potential fish when they don’t need to.

 I discuss all the things that I have witnessed over the years that prevent anglers from catching more trout, steelhead, and salmon.

 I’ve been asked this over a hundred times by clients, they ask ” What’s the one thing that you do that makes you so good at catching fish?”

 My answer, ” it’s not one thing that I do that makes me good, it’s a whole bunch of little things I do added up that make catching fish often easy for me”.